 A Solution if You Don’t Have a Facebook Account

 I understand that you may not have a Facebook account.
 Honestly, I commend you for that!
-So, I have another solution for you.
+So, the solution I have is to join my own DIG Community.
+It is not on Facebook but rather on my own website.

 And just so you know, when you subscribe, you need to confirm your subscription.
 The next email that arrives immediately will be a Thank you for subscribing notice that will have a link for the free Living Out Your Destiny Bible Study.
 THEN, you will begin to receive a series of six emails daily as I welcome and thank you for staying connected with me.
 After that, you will be on the regular schedule to receive emails about every 2 weeks.